Blood Falls, Antarctica

 This icefall catches the eye as it is in very unusual, rusty color, which is rare in Antarctica.
 This plume on the backdrop of white ice looks like a blood.
 Water falls per some 15 m and also the width is approximately 15 m.
 At the foot of falls has formed large, frozen poodle of this orange-brown water.
 The hypersaline (very salty) water seeps here just sometimes - for most part of the time fall is frozen.

 Stream flows in the unusual, frozen Lake Bonney.
-Western part of this lake contains dimethylsulfoxide and eastern part - nitric oxide - "laughing gas".
+Western part of this lake contains dimethylsulfide and eastern part - nitric oxide - "laughing gas" and dimethylsulfoxide.
 Oh, that's just one more natural wonder in McMurdo Dry Valleys...

 This speck of unusual color is visible from far away - and in the extremely dry climate of McMurdo Dry Valleys one can see very far.
 Blood Falls were first noticed by Australian geologist Griffith Taylor in 1911 (what is earlier than the discovery of the world's tallest waterfall - Angel Falls in Venezuela).